danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 $3 = seedwing_policy_engine::lang::parser::SourceLocation {name: "x509::oid"}
 ```
 So where did this come source from?
-It is in the `self.packages` vector:
+It is in the `self.packages` vector which can be inspected using the following
+command.
+This might look strange but please see [rust-gdb] for details.
+I'vector
+also formatted the output to make it a little more readable which I think helps
+visualize things:
 ```console
 (gdb) p *(self.packages.buf.ptr.pointer.pointer + 6)
 $46 = seedwing_policy_engine::package::Package {